toolleeo/cli-apps/README.md

 * [mpv](https://mpv.io/) - A cross-platform media player with many features such as frame timing, MKV chapters and subtitles.
 It is a responsive video player with minimal layout customizable with themes.
 A good alternative media player to VLC since it can handle almost all the media formats as VLC, but using much less resources.
 * [mupdf](http://mupdf.com/) - Lightweight graphical PDF visualizer; strong key-based control; fast and accurate rendering.
 * [Terminal Markdown Viewer](https://github.com/axiros/terminal_markdown_viewer) - Python based Markdown viewer for the terminal.
+* [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer) - Small C++ program to display images in a (modern) terminal using RGB ANSI codes and unicode block graphics characters.
 * [termv](https://github.com/Roshan-R/termv) - A terminal iptv player written in bash.
 * [viu](https://github.com/learn-anything/command-line-tools) - Command-line application to view images from the terminal written in Rust.
 * [youtube-viewer](https://github.com/trizen/youtube-viewer) - Lightweight application that searches and streams videos from YouTube.